 5. What Type of Garden Am I Raising?

 Thinking about what kind of garden you are growing is going to help you narrow down your options for what you grow in that garden tremendously.

 For starters, if you aren’t aware, there are many different options for growing a garden.
 If you live in an apartment with a balcony, or in a home that has virtually no backyard, then a container garden would be a good option.

 However, you could also grow a vertical garden as well, and you could save even more space by having a gardening wall.
 Growing up is becoming very popular because it does save a great amount of space.

-But if you have a small yard, then you could still choose to raise a garden in a raised garden bed.
-This makes gardening less labor intensive and has a way of keeping everything looking tidy in your yard as well.
+If you have a small yard, then you could still choose to raise a garden in a raised garden bed.
+This makes gardening less labor-intensive and has a way of keeping everything looking tidy in your yard as well.

 Finally, you could grow a traditional garden as well.
 It could be a smaller traditional garden, for the sake of space.
 You could also go with a larger garden if you have space and the time to dedicate to it.